This Super Bowl is the first with legal gambling in seven states not named 'Nevada'

 With the kickoff of legalized sports betting in these new states, still others that are considering taking the same step are sure to keep tabs on Sunday's championship game in Atlanta — and an even closer eye on the numbers trickling out starting Monday.

-The seven states now allowing their first above-board sports bets after the U.S. Supreme Court lifted prohibitions are: Delaware, Mississippi, New Jersey, New Mexico, Pennsylvania, Rhode Island and West Virginia .
+The seven states that now have their first above-board sports betting after the U.S. Supreme Court lifted prohibitions are: Delaware, Mississippi, New Jersey, New Mexico, Pennsylvania, Rhode Island and West Virginia.

 Some of them will likely know Monday how much gamblers bet on the biggest annual event in American sports.